-The love affair, passion, addiction, call it what you will; that my wife and I have with this bubbly wine began nineteen years ago.
+The love affair, passion, addiction, call it what you will; that my wife and I have with this bubbly wine began twenty years ago.
 Champagne has been a part of our life together ever since our first date when I prepared a picnic for the lovely new girl in my life.
 Rubbery prawns aside, it went pretty well.
 Largely, due to the fact that it included a bottle of Champagne, not that either of us knew much about this wonderful craft back then.
 I believe it was a bottle of Lanson Black Label that got us started on this road of exploration.
 Champagne made regular appearances over the next year or so for any special occasion, treat or other worthy excuse.

 At that time, our knowledge consisted solely of what we could find at the local supermarket or off licence, the same brands or “houses” which still fill those shelves today.
 Returning from our first holiday together, reading the complimentary newspaper on the aeroplane we noticed a special offer for a short-break in Reims.
 As we were now engaged, we decided we would book the trip as a fun way of finding Champagne for our wedding.